-Notes to the Schedule of Expenditures of Federal Awards For the Year Ended September 30, 2013
+Notes to the Schedule of Expenditures of Federal Awards

 Note 1 - Basis of Presentation

 The accompanying Schedule of Expenditures of Federal Awards includes the federal grant activity of the Marine Environmental Sciences Consortium and is presented on the accrual basis of accounting.
 The information in this schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
 Therefore, some amounts presented in this schedule may differ from amounts presented in or used in the preparation of the basic financial statements.